viamrobotics/docs/docs/tutorials/projects/verification-system.md

 1. To configure a `webcam`, navigate to the **Config** tab of your Machine's page in [the Viam app](https://app.viam.com).
 2. Click on the **Components** subtab and click **Create component**.
 3. Select the `camera` type, then select the `webcam` model.
-4. Enter the name `"my_webcam""` for your camera and click **Create**.
+4. Enter the name `my_webcam` for your camera and click **Create**.
-5. Edit the attributes as applicable.
-Reference the attribute information available on the [`webcam` documentation](/components/camera/webcam/) to do so.
+5. If your machine is online and connected to the Viam app, your camera’s video path is automatically detected and configured.
+   If your machine is not currently connected, you can manually select the video path for your camera, or bring your machine online to have this path automatically configured for you.

-Connect your camera to your machine running `viam-server`, and hang it up somewhere where it can see people in your home:
+Position your camera somewhere where it can easily see the people it will be configured to detect.

 {{<imgproc src="/tutorials/verification-system/camera.jpeg" resize="500x" declaredimensions=true alt="Camera hanging up in office.">}}